Mastodon (band): Once More 'Round the Sun (2013–2014)

-Emperor of Sand and Cold Dark Place (2015–2018)
+Emperor of Sand and Cold Dark Place (2015–2019)

-On January 18, 2015, it was reported that Brent Hinds was working on a new Mastodon album, showing a picture with him playing the 13 string pedal steel.
+On January 18, 2015, it was reported that Brent Hinds was working on a new Mastodon album, showing a picture with him playing the 13-string pedal steel.
 The same report was later confirmed by Troy Sanders, who stated: "Every record that we do is gonna sound different, because we always want to evolve and create our own musical path.
 And every record will be different.
 We do not wanna write the same record twice."

-On March 12, 2015, Mastodon released a new track called "White Walker", which appears on the Game of Thrones: Catch the Throne Vol. 2 mixtape to promote the fifth season of the HBO TV series Game of Thrones.
+On March 12, 2015, Mastodon released the song "White Walker" for the Game of Thrones: Catch the Throne Vol. 2 mixtape, in promotion for the fifth season of the HBO TV series Game of Thrones.
 Dailor, Hinds, and Kelliher also appeared in episode 8 of the season as wildlings.
-This mixtape will also feature songs by various other acts, ranging from Killswitch Engage to Snoop Dogg.
 Hinds and Kelliher once again returned to Game of Thrones as wights among the White Walker army for the season 7 finale episode, "The Dragon and the Wolf".

 The band's seventh studio album, Emperor of Sand, was released on March 31, 2017.
 The theme for the album was cancer, inspired by Troy's wife who was diagnosed with cancer, and Bill's mother who lost her life to cancer.
 It details the story of a traveler banished to the desert by an emperor, in effect giving him a death sentence.
 The story is a metaphor for someone diagnosed with terminal cancer.
 The first single, "Show Yourself", was released in February, and had peaked at number 4 on the US Billboard Mainstream Rock Songs chart in June, making it the band's highest-charting song to date.
 The second single, "Steambreather", peaked at number 18 on the same chart in October.

 Mastodon also released an EP titled Cold Dark Place on September 22 of the same year.
 It was a four-song EP, featuring three songs recorded during the Once More 'Round the Sun sessions, and one track recorded during the Emperor of Sand sessions.
 The first single for the EP, "Toe to Toes" was released on September 1, 2017.
 Brent Hinds stated that the inspiration behind some of the songs recorded for Cold Dark Place, which he wrote, were inspired by a nasty breakup that he had endured.
 Describing the sound of the record, Hinds stated that "I wrote some pretty dark, beautiful, spooky, funky, ethereal, melancholy music, which also sounds like the Bee Gees a little bit."
 On December 1, the band released a revised version of the 12-part "The Making of Emperor of Sand" documentary via their official YouTube channel.
 Mastodon were announced to be on a co-headlining Summer 2018 Tour with Primus spanning across North America lasting from May to July.
+In September 2018, the band's manager Nick John died, and the band paid tribute to him by releasing a cover of Led Zeppelin's "Stairway to Heaven" in April 2019.